LSeu-Open/AIEnhancedWork/README.md

 #### Image Generation Models

 > [!NOTE]
-> The models are ranked according to their **Elo scores (with higher scores indicating better performance)** from the [artificialanalysis.ai text to Image Arena](https://artificialanalysis.ai/text-to-image/arena) and [Imgsys.org Ranking](https://imgsys.org/rankings).
+> The models are ranked according to their **Elo scores (Higher score is better)** from the [artificialanalysis.ai text to Image Arena](https://artificialanalysis.ai/text-to-image/arena) and [Imgsys.org Ranking](https://imgsys.org/rankings).
 Please note that **Elo scores are subject to change** based on user votes and will be updated regularly to reflect the latest rankings.
 >
 > To provide a comprehensive overview of the generative image model landscape, only **pre-trained versions of the listed models are included in this ranking.**
 >